cs31415/cs31415.github.io/writings/india-2023-diary.md

 He started with *Raag Bhimpalasi* and Shonu repeated after him.
 She had to sip water periodically but managed to sing.
 It was a beautiful *bandish* – *Sakhi man lage na, kahu jatan jiya, manat nahi mora, samjhaye rahi hoon.*

-Then he stepped out for a while and asked the fat kid to practice *Raag Yaman*.
+Then he stepped out for a while and asked the healthy kid to practice *Raag Yaman*.
 He did a fair job of leading the other kids, including Shonu, in practice.

-Then Ashishji returned and continued with *Raag Yaman* *mora mana baandh*.
+Then Ashishji returned and continued with *Raag Yaman* — *mora mana baandh*.
 Shonu and me have been listening to his Yaman on YouTube for so long enroute to school, it felt surreal to listen to a live performance.
 It was even better and more nuanced than the video.
 He explained how the tanpura, tabla and vocal *sur* has to be matched and how the tabla helped with developing the *laya* in vocal.
 According to him, you needed to know tabla and tanpura in order to become a complete musician.
 A tabla player also had to be a singer first.

 After Yaman, the kids made maggi and offered it to us.
 It was quite tasty.
 Shonu of course couldn't have it due to her peanut allergy, but had a bar she brought.
 The kids gave her a chocolate cake bar with no peanuts.
 That was sweet of them.